-Jessica woke too soon.
+Unsurprisingly Jessica had woken too soon.
 It is nearly impossible to get a full eight hours of sleep in the middle of the day.
 When it became clear that there was no more sleep to be had, Jessica got out of bed, and went to the kitchen.
 She hoped in vain, to find something to eat waiting for her.

 Alas it seems that cooking was on the agenda.
 It was times like these when a microwave sounded like an investment in her future rather than a waste of money.
-Jessica stared blankly into the refrigerator waiting for inspiration.
+Jessica stared blankly into the refrigerator waiting for inspiration that wouldn’t come from a bunch of condiments.
 A noise from next door snapped her out of it, only to repeat the staring contest with the bare pantry.

 Jessica’s phone rang.
 After wondering for a second why anyone would call when she should be sleeping, she realized that it was her mother.
 No matter how many times Jessica told her mom not to call in the morning, she did it anyway.